DaevMithran/W3C2PDF/README.md

 1. The PDF must contain a human-readable representation of the VC/VP
 2. The VC data should be embedded inside the PDF metadata (XMP) or as an attachment (PDF/A-3)
-3. The PDF must be digitally signed using QES for legal recognition when required
-4. The PDF should support easy verification via QR codes, data URLs, or embedded proofs
+3. The PDF should support easy verification via QR codes, data URLs, or embedded proofs
-5. The system must ensure data integrity, revocation handling, and interoperability with existing verification tools
+4. The system must ensure data integrity, revocation handling, and interoperability with existing verification tools
-6. The layout and design of the PDF should be dynamically determined based on credential format:
+5. The layout and design of the PDF should be dynamically determined based on credential format:
    - JSON-LD: Using context for dynamic UI generation
    - JWT: Using standardized templates